 Our results may simply reflect a biological reality: that signal and noise emerge from the same circuit.
 The same neurons that encode and transform visual signals have response variability that is bound to be aligned with signal representations10,31,68.
 The axis that accounts for most shared variability may by necessity be the one that reflects the most signal.

 To formalize these ideas, we developed a circuit model that links recurrent network dynamics to the structure of shared variability (Figure 2).
 In the model, learning shapes the recurrent connectivity so that the network’s slowest dynamical mode, and hence its axis of correlated variability, aligns with the feedforward stimulus representation.
-This alignment, particularly when the signal and noise covary, as is typical in cortex.
+This alignment maximizes information transmission by concentrating both signal and correlated noise onto a single axis, which is the optimal configuration for a one-dimensional decoder, particularly when the signal and noise covary, as is typical in cortex.
 The model predicts that decoding performance is optimized when the readout axis aligns with the axis of correlated variability.
 When signal and noise covary, this alignment enhances integration and decoding, aligning with our experimental findings.

 Causal manipulations for linking neural population representations to behavior in primates